awsdocs/amazon-gamelift-developer-guide/doc_source/integration-engines-unity-using.md

     void OnApplicationQuit()
     {
-        //Make sure to call GameLiftServerAPI.Destroy() when the application quits.
+        //Make sure to call GameLiftServerAPI.ProcessEnding() when the application quits.
         //This resets the local connection with GameLift's agent.
-        GameLiftServerAPI.Destroy();
+        GameLiftServerAPI.ProcessEnding();
     }
 }
 ```